Bluestocking: Recent use

-In Japan, a literary magazine Seitō (Bluestocking) was launched in 1911 under the leadership of Raichō Hiratsuka.
+In Japan, the literary magazine Seitō (also known by its translated title Bluestocking) was launched in 1911 under the leadership of Raichō Hiratsuka.
 It ran until 1916, providing a creative outlet and political platform for Japanese feminists even as it faced public outcry and state censorship.

-The Toledo Blue Stockings was a major league baseball team in Toledo, Ohio, from 1883 to 1885.
-Historically, the team is best known for being the only major league team with black players (Moses Fleetwood Walker and his brother, Weldy) until Jackie Robinson's appearance with the Brooklyn Dodgers in 1947.

-Bluestockings is the name of a volunteer-run and collectively owned radical bookstore, fair-trade café, and activist center located on the Lower East Side of Manhattan, New York City, which opened in 1999.

-The Bluestocking is the yearbook of Mary Baldwin College, a traditionally all-women’s school in Staunton, Virginia.

-Blue Stocking was an “unabashedly feminist" (its tagline) newspaper published in Portland, Oregon, from 1993 to 1996.

-The radical feminist group Redstockings, founded in 1969, takes its name from bluestockings as a term to disparage intellectual women, and red for its association with the revolutionary left.

 Founded in 2008 at Oxford University, Bluestocking Oxford is a feminist magazine that publishes fortnightly profiles on women's intellectual and artistic achievements throughout history.
 The magazine was revived in 2023 and it has since expanded to host intellectual discussion events in a traditional salon format at Christ Church.
 Since 2024 the Editor in Chief has been Olivia Hurton, author, poet and London theatre critic, who has edited the letters of original Bluestocking hostess, Elizabeth Montagu.
 The magazine's patron is renowned historian Lady Antonia Fraser.